hedieham/hedieham/docs/index-test.md

 # 📝 **About the Minesweeper Simulation Project**

- his project is a passionate endeavor to recreate the classic game of Minesweeper while exploring and applying core programming concepts.
+This project is a passionate endeavor to recreate the classic game of Minesweeper while exploring and applying core programming concepts.

 ---